leahhou/Goalnut/README.md

 ## Details of design & planning process

 # Initial Idea
-Initially, we each wrote two ideas for an terminal application onto a page.
-After staating our ideas we went through the potential for each idea and the challenges we could face in their development.
+Initially, we each wrote two ideas for a terminal application onto a page.
+After stating our ideas, we went through the potential for each idea and the challenges we would face through their development.

 # IDEAS FOR APP:
 #### IDEA ONE: PET MONITOR APP.